 What foods should I avoid when taking Rosuvastatin?

-Why is grapefruit harmful when taking Rosuvastatin?
+Why is grapefruit often discussed with Rosuvastatin?

 Can high-fat foods affect Rosuvastatin’s performance?